All about Museo de la Ciudad de Mérida (2025 Guide)

 Temporary Exhibitions

-But there are also recordings, photography and video.
-Additionally, thematic exhibitions are curated to delve deeper into Merida's history.
+Depending on the exhibition, you’ll also find recordings, photography, and video. thematic exhibitions are curated to delve deeper into Merida's history.
+The next image shows for example the exhibition Biomorfías by Emilio Salazar in 2025.

 A Historic Building with European Flair